shmulik-willinger/advanced_lane_finding/writeup.md

 5. Value (R channel) - represent a way to measure the relative lightness or darkness of a color.
 The R channel performing well on the white lines.

 6. Histogram equalization - improve the contrast of our images, in order to improve the white lines detection.

+7. LUV (L channel) - attempted perceptual uniformity.
+The L channel performing well on the bright images.

 The main thresholding step can be found in the notebook in the function thresholding() which responsible for the thresholded binary image procedure.